DIDSR/VICTRE/Sample-phantom-data/README.md

 VICTRE sample phantom data
 ---------------------------

 We have made available raw data for one phantom from each of the four breast density categories (dense, heterogeneously dense, scattered density, and fatty).
+Due to github repository size limitations we are currently exploring alternative mechanisms for sharing additional phantoms.

 ## Folder contents

 Each folder contains multiple files.
 In the following filename descriptions *dddd* represents the density, *nnnnnnnn* represents the seed number:
 - *dddd_p_nnnnnnnn.raw.gz* (Uncompressed)\
-    The raw phantom volume stored as 8-bit unsigned integers in a gzip archive.
+    The raw phantom volume (tissue labels) stored as 8-bit unsigned integers in a gzip archive.
 There is no file header.
-More informationa available at https://github.com/DIDSR/breastPhantom.
+Additional information available at https://github.com/DIDSR/breastPhantom.
+A lookup table for the tissue labels is available at https://breastphantom.readthedocs.io/en/latest/output.html
 - *dddd_p_nnnnnnnn.mhd*\
-    A metaImage header file containing information about the phantom data stored in the file dddd_p_nnnnnnnn.raw.gz.
-Parsing this header file will allow you to read and manipulate raw.gz phantom files.
+    A metaImage header file containing information about the format of the file dddd_p_nnnnnnnn.raw.gz.
+Parsing this text header file will allow you to read and manipulate raw.gz phantom files.
 See https://itk.org/Wiki/MetaIO/Documentation for more information on the MetaImage format.
 - *dddd_pc_nnnnnnnn_crop.raw.gz* (Compressed and cropped)\
-    The raw compressed and cropped phantom volume stored as 8-bit unsigned integers in a gzip archive.
+    The raw compressed and cropped phantom volume (tissue labels) stored as 8-bit unsigned integers in a gzip archive.
 More information available at https://github.com/DIDSR/breastCompress.
 - *dddd_pc_nnnnnnnn_crop.mhd*\
     A metaImage header file containing information about the phantom data stored in the file dddd_pc_nnnnnnnn_crop.raw.gz
 - *dddd_pcl_nnnnnnnn_crop.raw.gz* (Lesion inserted)\